Our Vision

 Our Team

-Saif Ur Rehman(Founder)
+Mr. Saif Ur Rehman

-Bakhtullah
+mR. Bakhtullah Bawar

-With a deep concern for climate action and sustainability, Mr. Bakhtullah manages BAAT’s environmental campaigns and helps design programs aligned with SDG 13.
+With a deep concern for climate action and sustainability, Mr. Bakhtullah Bawar manages BAAT’s environmental campaigns and helps design programs aligned with SDG 13.
 His efforts are crucial in educating youth on eco-friendly practices and building resilience to climate challenges.

-Muhammad Farhan
+Muhammad Farhan kakar

-Director of Programs & Strategic Development Lead the design, planning, and rollout of BAAT’s core programs (child labor, climate, gender advocacy) Monitor project outcomes, impact evaluation, and reporting Supervise program teams and coordinate with field volunteers Help secure partnerships, grants, and donor support
+Mr. Farhan Kakar is ‘Director of Programs & Strategic Development’.
+He also leads the design, planning, and rollout of BAAT’s core programs (child labor, climate, gender advocacy).
+Mr. Kakar monitor project outcomes, impact evaluation, and reporting.
+He also supervise program teams and coordinate with field volunteers.
+Moreover, he helps secure partnerships, grants, and donor support.

 Donya Rahimi